GetShopTV/changelogged/README.md

 It can check if your changelogs are up to date, suggest changes you've missed and bump versions in given files automatically.
 It takes all data from 'git'.

-It was designed for cabal projects first, so it bumps version in `.cabal` files specially.
+It can also write suggestions directly to changelog if you ask.

+It supports multiple special changelogs and can bump version in different files.
-You can specify all paths and package names in config named `changelogged.yaml`.
+You can specify all paths in config named `changelogged.yaml` and see example in `changelogged.yaml.skel`.

+It was written in Haskell and for Haskell first.
+So now it supports only `.cabal`, `.hs` and `.json` files to bump version in and to get version from.
+There is an [issue](https://github.com/GetShopTV/changelogged/issues/35) where you can call for new extensions.
+And it's easy to add them yourself in local copy or fork (and hopefully make PR).
+It will be documented on first demand.

+Version relevant to common changelog is known from git.

 Text of help message:
 ```